PubwinSoft/OpenVPN/English-Readme/README.md

 ***

-# Openvpn quick deploy script
+# Centos Openvpn quick deploy script
-#### Currently tested on Centos7, Centos8 and Ubuntu 20.04 LTS systems, all of which can work normally
+#### It has been tested in Centos7, Centos8 systems and can run normally
+##### ⚠ This script cannot be used for Ubuntu due to the discrepancy between the installation process of Ubuntu system and Centos system
 </br>

 ***